GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

 ## 3. Project Collaboration and Documentation
 Specify what collaboration and documentation tools/platforms that will be used in this project development and how your group will use these tools/platforms.
+- **GitHub**: All major project details, documents, files, etc., will be shared in our group repository.
+This ensures the team can access important information while working on the project.
+- **Trello**: Personal tasks will be visible to everyone, organized by person/priority, and moved or discarded upon completion.
+- **MS Teams**: The main point of communication, used for weekly meetings, discussing goals, responsibilities, and new ideas.
+- **MS Teams Recordings**: In case of absence, meeting recordings will be kept so team members can refer back to previous discussions.
+- **Outlook**: Initially used to send the original project file and GitHub invites.
+While not the primary contact route, it's a reliable backup if other tools are unavailable.

 ---

 ## 4. Project Management
 Specify what project management methods and tools will be used in this project development and how your group will use these methods and tools.
+- **Agile Methodology**: Iterative development with regular feedback.
+- **Scrum Framework**: Organized sprints and sprint reviews.
+- **Trello**: Task tracking and workflow management.
+- **GitHub**: Version control for code collaboration and documentation.
+- **MS Teams**: Quick updates and team communication.
 ---

 ## 5. Requirements Specification